robertorosero/pyhtonmig/Doc/library/csv.rst

 .. function:: get_dialect(name)

    Return the dialect associated with *name*.
 An :exc:`Error` is raised if *name* is not a registered dialect name.
+This function returns an immutable :class:`Dialect`.

 .. function:: list_dialects()